Pre-departure information

 ADDITIONAL OPTIONAL DOCUMENTS

-We can also upload additional documents such as Tourist Visas, International Covid Certificates and your Travel Insurance Certificate if you wish to have them on hand as you travel.
-Please email any additional documents to us, ideally in .pdf format.
+We can also upload additional documents such as Tourist Visas, Vaccination Certificates, and your Travel Insurance Certificate if you wish to have them on hand as you travel.
+If you would like us to add these for you please email any additional documents in PDF format (only) and we will add them to your profile.
+We do not recommend adding or sharing your passport information online.

 UPDATES & CHANGES